w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Linking**:
   - *Description*: Learning more about an individual or a group by associating data items or user actions.
 Linking may lead to unwanted privacy implications, even if it does not reveal one's identity.
   - *Threat*: We are generally driven to think of this as a threat to the Holder and linking its attributes, but per se, even an _Issuer_ can have the problem of tracking its users.
-This applies to both a _Verifier_ (or a group of Verifiers) and an external third party observing the various exchanges or otherwise any Revocation list.
+This applies to a _Verifier_ (or a group of Verifiers) and an external third party observing the various exchanges or any Revocation list.
   - *Mitigations*:
     - Use Blinded Signatures.
-    The _Verifier_ should request the following in order: Range Proof, Predicate Proof, Selective Disclosure, and the credential.
+    The _Verifier_ should request the following: Range Proof, Predicate Proof, Selective Disclosure, and the credential.
     - The _Issuer_ should use an anonymous revocation method such as Cryptographic Accumulators.
     - The _Issuer_ should use random identifiers when generating the credential.
     - The _Holder_ should use - when interacting with the _Verifier_ rotational and always random identifiers specific to that interaction session.